SWI-Prolog/packages-jpl/docs/index.md

 ## License

 JPL is released under the terms of the Simplified BSD License.
-See [License](License) file.
+See [LICENSE](https://github.com/SWI-Prolog/packages-jpl/blob/master/LICENSE) file.